Campgaw Mountain: Recreation

 There are two 18-hole disc golf courses at Campgaw.
 The Blue/Black courses (formerly Mighty Gaw) are available from April to November and have pars of 71 and 57.
 The Green course (formerly Campgaw) is shorter, runs through wooded areas around the hill, and is open year-round.

+Campgaw's ski area is located on the eastern face of the ridge: offering skiers 20 acres of skiable area across 12 trails of varying difficulty accessed by two ascending chairlifts.
 Six tubing lanes are available as well, accompanied by two surface lifts that carry guests to the top.